Dear readers of ADxS.org, please forgive the disruption.

 Serotonin reuptake inhibitors are generally contraindicated in ADHD-I (without hyperactivity), but may be indicated in ADHD-HI (with hyperactivity).

-⇒ Comments on serotonin reuptake inhibitors (SSRIs) in ADHD in the article ⇒ Medications for ADHD - Overview
+⇒ Comments on serotonin reuptake inhibitors (SSRIs) for ADHD in the article ⇒ Medication for ADHD - overview

-Later depression was predicted in children with ADHD by the intensity of anhedonia in childhood.5 Depression also appears to be significantly gender-specific.
+Later depression in children with ADHD was predicted by the intensity of anhedonia in childhood.8 Depression also appears to be significantly gender-specific.

-The primary cause of depression is thought to be a disturbance in norepinephrine and serotonin metabolism in the brain.
+Depression is primarily thought to be caused by a disruption of the noradrenaline and serotonin metabolism in the brain.

-In anhedonia, dopaminergic circuits associated with reward and motivation play a key role in maintaining hedonic tone, particularly bottom-up and top-down projections to the dopaminergic system of14
+In anhedonia, dopaminergic circuitry associated with reward and motivation plays a key role in maintaining hedonic tone, particularly bottom-up and top-down projections into the dopaminergic system of9

 PFC